 Anterior Cruciate Ligament Injuries: Mechanism of Injury and Causes

-Hyperextension of the knee and the medial rotation of the tibia apply the greatest amount of force on the ACL.
-These same positions also place the ACL at highest risk for tearing or rupture.
-Hyperextension of the knee is the excessive straightening of the knee that forces the tibia excessively forward in relation to the femur.
-Medial rotation of the tibia is the excessive inward turning of the tibia.
+Hyperextension of the knee and the medial rotation of the tibia apply the most significant amount of force on the ACL.
+Hyperextension of the knee is the excessive straightening of the knee that forces the tibia forward about the femur.
+The medial rotation of the tibia is the exaggerated inward turning of the tibia.
+These positions also place the ACL at the highest risk for tearing or rupture.

 Non-contact Injuries vs. Contact Injuries

 When the ACL sustains forces beyond its capacity, tearing or rupture of the ACL occurs.
-The injury is commonly incurred from one episode, although repetitive strain to the ACL may also cause the injury.
+The injury is commonly incurred from one episode, although repetitive strain to the ACL may also cause damage.
 The ACL is injured mainly through two mechanisms of injury: non-contact and contact.

 The most common mechanisms of ACL non-contact injuries include:

-3. One-step-stop landing with the knee in hyperextension – the leg abruptly stops as the individual with the knee in excessively straightened position
+- One-step-stop landing with the knee in hyperextension – the leg abruptly stops as the individual with the knee in an excessively straightened position

-4. Pivot-shift – rapid slowing down followed by a quick turn in one direction with the feet securely fixed on the ground; the most common mechanism of injury
+- Pivot-shift – rapid slowing down followed by a quick turn in one direction with the feet securely fixed on the ground; the most common mechanism of injury.

-In these situations, the ACL injury results from the application of indirect forces to the knee.
+The ACL injury results from applying indirect forces to the knee in these situations.
 And so, these injuries are classified as non-contact injuries.
 Non-contact mechanisms occur in 70 to 80% of ACL tears (Allen & Horn, 2010).
-The pivot-shift mechanism is the most common non-contact injury.
-The incidence of non-contact ACL injuries in female athletes is between 4- and 6-fold higher than in male athletes.
+The pivot-shift tool is the most common non-contact injury.
+The incidence of non-contact ACL injuries in female athletes is 4- and 6-fold higher than in male athletes.

-The ACL is also injured through direct force or blow to the front of the knee and through collisions that force the knee to hyperextend.
-Contact or traumatic mechanisms usually cause injuries of the surrounding structures.
+The ACL is also injured through direct force or blow to the front of the knee and collisions that force the knee to hyperextend.
+Contact or traumatic mechanisms usually cause injuries to the surrounding structures.
 In addition to ACL, the medial collateral ligament and the medial meniscus are also damaged.
-Next to pivot-shift mechanism, contact injuries are the most common mechanism of ACL injuries.
+Next to the pivot-shift mechanism, contact injuries are the most common mechanism of ACL injuries.

 Signs and Symptoms

-If you are looking for stuff with more details on knee pain and ACL injuries, you can attend the live course called Exercise Rehabilitation of the Knee or instantly download my video presentation on Exercises for Prevention, Rehabilitation and Overcoming Knee Injuries.
+Suppose you are looking for stuff with more details on knee pain and ACL injuries.
+In that case, you can attend the live course called Exercise Rehabilitation of the Knee or instantly download my video presentation on Exercises for Prevention, Rehabilitation, and Overcoming Knee Injuries.